 These guidelines outline actions that Skilled Nursing Facilities (SNFs) should take to help prevent and manage COVID-19, based on the current status of and trends in community transmission in LA County.

-Case: A case is defined as an individual with a positive viral test (e.g., PCR/NAAT or antigen test) regardless of symptoms unless a confirmatory PCR/NAAT test is negative for an asymptomatic individual with a positive antigen test.
+A case is defined as an individual with a positive viral test (e.g., PCR/NAAT or antigen test) regardless of symptoms unless a confirmatory PCR/NAAT test is negative for an asymptomatic individual with a positive antigen test.

 Quarantine keeps asymptomatic persons who might have been exposed to SARS-CoV-2 away from others to see if they become infected.
-Quarantine in SNFs, when required, involves restricting the resident to their room as much as possible, exposed residents wearing well-fitting masks when not in their rooms, and staff donning full PPE prior to providing care or entering rooms where there are exposed persons (i.e., placing on transmission-based precautions).
+Quarantine in SNFs, when required, involves restricting the resident to their room as much as possible, wearing well-fitting masks indoors when not in their rooms, and staff donning full PPE prior to providing care or entering rooms where there are exposed persons (i.e., placing on transmission-based precautions).
 Residents in quarantine should be managed in-place; avoid movement of residents to different rooms that could lead to new exposures.
 Please see “Isolation and Quarantine” section below for more details.

-Track, Increase, and Maintain COVID-19 Vaccination & Booster Coverage
+Offer, Track, and Report COVID-19 Vaccination Doses

-Residents with confirmed COVID-19 may also be assessed for and offered IV remdesivir.
 For more information please see LAC DPH’s COVID-19 Outpatient Therapeutics page and NIH’s Therapeutic Management of Nonhospitalized Adults with COVID-19 for the most up to date information.

 Pre-exposure Prophylaxis